DomenicoHyatt/100-go-mistakes/README.md

 #### Not closing transient resources (HTTP body, `sql.Rows`, and `os.File`) (#79)

-Eventually close all structs implementing `io.Closer` to avoid possible leaks.
+tldr Eventually close all structs implementing `io.Closer` to avoid possible leaks.

 [[Source code]](10-standard-lib/79-closing-resources/)

 #### Forgetting the return statement after replying to an HTTP request (#80)

-To avoid unexpected behaviors in HTTP handler implementations, make sure you don’t miss the `return` statement if you want a handler to stop after `http.Error`.
+tldr To avoid unexpected behaviors in HTTP handler implementations, make sure you don’t miss the `return` statement if you want a handler to stop after `http.Error`.

 [[Source code]](10-standard-lib/80-http-return/main.go)

 #### Using the default HTTP client and server (#81)

-For production-grade applications, don’t use the default HTTP client and server implementations.
+tldr For production-grade applications, don’t use the default HTTP client and server implementations.
 These implementations are missing timeouts and behaviors that should be mandatory in production.

 [[Source code]](10-standard-lib/81-default-http-client-server/)